 The team for these issues is far-ranging, but focuses mostly on Storm, Bishop, Wolverine, Nightcrawler, and Marvel Girl AKA Rachel Summers.
 X-23 makes frequent appearances, as does a revived Psylocke (a favorite of both Claremont and Davis).

 This group of characters is stunningly rendered by Davis, who developed the definitive Nightcrawler and Marvel Girl during his years on Excalibur.
 It must be said, the coloring is also exemplary.
 Unsurprisingly, Captain Britain also sneaks in.
-Chris Bachalo provides art for scattered issues in the run.
+[Marvel Unlimited: Uncanny, Annual 1/2006]

 as recollected as “X-Men: Reload” starting in 2018…